Many or all companies we feature compensate us. Compensation and editorial

 Do you have to make monthly payments on a reverse mortgage?

 You do not need to make monthly payments on a reverse mortgage.
 Instead, the interest is added to the loan balance each month, and the total amount is due when the last borrower leaves the home.
-If you choose to make payments to manage the loan balance, you can pursue flexible repayment options with the lender.
+If you make payments to manage the loan balance, you can pursue flexible repayment options with the lender.